Configuration¶

 .

-To create a new client, the jmp client create <name>
+To create a new client in the distributed service you must use the jmp admin create

-To switch between different client configs, use the jmp client use <name>
+To switch between different client configs, use the jmp client use-config <name>

 command: